Open-Speech-EkStep/open-speech-ekstep.github.io/docs/intelligent_data_pipelines.md

-* Other variable is **snrcatalogue** in that we update our source which we want to run and count how many file should run in one trigger.and format is what raw audio file format in bucket and language and parallelism is how many pod will up in one run if parallelism is not define number of pod = count ex:
+* Other variable is **snrcatalogue** in that we update our source which we want to run and count how many file should run in one trigger.and format is what raw audio file format in bucket and language and parallelism is how many pod will up in one run if parallelism is not define number of pod = count ex:-

  ```json
  "snrcatalogue": {